aviacommerce/avia-docs/content/docs/apis.md

 ---

-This document explains all the decisions and considerations while designing Snitch API's.
+This document explains all the decisions and considerations while designing AviaCommerce API's.

-At present, snitch has api's which can be consumed to plug into any front-end application.
+At present, avia has api's which can be consumed to plug into any front-end application.
 These api's can also be used as a base for writing custom controllers from scratch without using these API's.

 API follow [json-api](http://jsonapi.org/) spec.